kostinivan/gk_elementary_git/part1_git_overview.md

 ### commit
 `git commit -m "short capacious description of changes you've made since last commit"` - will save all changes = make a diff from previous commit with description you put after option `-m` which means `message`.
 ### add and track
-`git commit -a -m "commit message"` - will add all files (except untracked files) and make a commit. equals to `git add -u .` followed by `git commit -m "commit message"`
+`git commit -a -m "commit message"` - will add all modified files (ignoring untracked files) and make a commit. equals to `git add -u .` followed by `git commit -m "commit message"`

 ## update&sync
 be up to date. work with last version of code from remote. keep remote up to date with changes made localy.